Heat kernel estimates on manifolds with ends with mixed boundary condition: Uniform Domains

 \begin{rem} A set $U$ satisfying Definition \ref{uniform} is sometimes instead referred to as a \emph{length uniform domain.} In this context, a domain may be called uniform if the length $L$ of curves is replaced by the distance $d$ in $M$ everywhere in (\ref{unifeqn}).
 However, under a relatively mild condition on balls, these notions are equivalent.
 (See Theorem 2.7 of \cite{MSar} and Proposition 3.3 of \cite{GyS}, noting that the proof of Proposition 3.3 contains some errors.)
 In our case of interest, this condition follows from the doubling assumption. \end{rem}

 \begin{rem} If we replace both the distance $d$ in $M$ in (a) and the lengths of curves $L$ in (\ref{unifeqn}) with $d_U,$ the distance in $U,$ we obtain the definition of an \emph{inner uniform} domain.
-In the main part of this paper, we are concerned with domains which are uniform in their closure under assumptions that guarantee the closure in question is a nice set.
-This is equivalent to asking that the set $U$ be inner uniform, so all relevant results apply. \end{rem}
+In the situations considered in the main part of the paper, one can easily check a uniform domain is also inner uniform and all relevant results apply.
+In fact, in the case where the closure of a set $U$ is nice, $U$ being uniform in its closure is equivalent to $U$ being inner uniform. \end{rem}